mcv-m1-project-2018/Team1/README.md

 Execute traffic_sign_model.py file.
 Arguments:

--images_dir Directory with sample images and annotations.
+- images_dir: Directory with sample images and annotations.

--output_dir Directory where to store output masks, etc.
+- output_dir: Directory where to store output masks, etc.

--test_dir Directory with the test split images.
+- test_dir: Directory with the test split images.

--pixelMethod Colour space used for creating the masks (YCbCr, hsv or lab).
+- pixelMethod: Colour space used for creating the masks (YCbCr, hsv or lab).

--windowMethod Window method used for detecting signals.
+- windowMethod: Window method used for detecting signals.

 AUTHORS
 Cara Roca, David